rogeralbp/rogeralbp/README.md

 - 🔭 I’m currently working on Content Scrapping
 - 🌱 I’m currently learning A.I, JS Based frameworks and the entire concept of DevOps and all the posibilities in the Cloud
 - 👯 I’m looking to collaborate on Open Source Code
-- 🤔 I’m looking for help with Content Scrapping
 - 💬 Ask me about Oscar's Nominations Movies
 - 📫 How to reach me: roportaperez@gmail.com
 - 😄 Pronouns: miniscule mega cell developed
-- ⚡ Fun fact: before quarantine I dont like cats but during the lockdown I really appreciate the beauty of this independent animal🐱

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rogeralbp&show_icons=true&theme=merko)